Radio program

 A radio program, radio programme, or radio show is a segment of content intended for broadcast on radio.
 It may be a one-time production, or part of a periodically recurring series.
 A single program in a series is called an episode.

 Radio networks

+A radio network is a complex system designed for the transmission of data, information, or signals via radio waves.
+These networks are an integral part of modern telecommunications, enabling communication between various devices and services over varying distances.
+Radio networks have evolved significantly since their inception, with numerous types and technologies emerging to cater to diverse needs and applications.
+There are different types of networks: